Slickdeals/style_guide/README.md

 File Modes
 ----------

-Always specify all five digits of the file mode, and not as a string.
+Always specify all four digits of the file mode, and not as a string.

 Wrong: